 They add balance and bright spots, and you can usually get the flat at a discount as a loss leader at a big box store, saving money along the way.

-Here are five other reasons to use the color white in the garden:
+5 reasons to consider using white in the garden:

 One of the most famous white gardens is The White Garden at Sissinghurst Castle in Kent, England.
 Inspired by this white garden, Snug Harbor Cultural Center & Botanical Garden, in Staten Island, NY created their own white garden and you can too.